-Your domain name is one of the first things a visitor of your site will come in contact with, and it is also one of the crucial parts of your branding.
-Coming up with a smart and memorable domain name is a hassle on its own, but deciding with what company to register the name with can be an even bigger one.
+Your domain name is one of the first things a visitor to your site will come in contact with, and it is also one of the crucial parts of your branding.
+Coming up with a smart and memorable domain name is a hassle on its own, but deciding with what company to register the name can be an even bigger one.

 A lot of aspects come into play when you’re deciding on a domain registrar.
-For example, what extensions do they have on offer, how long is the registration valid for, is it automatically renewed, what comes in the domain registration package, how transferable is the domain, and of course how much do they charge for the registration and the renewal.
-If you are a bit intimidated or confused with this whole process, that is absolutely understandable considering the fact that this isn’t a small decision to make, and so many factors have to be considered while making it.
+For example, what extensions do they have on offer, how long is the registration valid for, is it automatically renewed, what comes in the domain registration package, how transferable is the domain, and of course, how much do they charge for the registration and the renewal?
+If you are a bit intimidated or confused with this whole process, that is absolutely understandable, considering the fact that this isn’t a small decision to make, and so many factors have to be considered while making it.

 Also, the fact that most domain registrars put the same claims on their site, saying that their services are like no other, only makes it harder for you to make a choice.
 That is why in this article, we will give you the facts about the largest domain registrars in the world.
-Who they are, how big they are, how long have they been in business, what they have to offer, and how much are they charging for that offer.
+Who they are, how big they are, how long they have been in business, what they have to offer, and how much they are charging for that offer.

 GoDaddy domains are divided into 763 categories, with some of those categories containing hundreds of domain name options and new domains constantly being made available.
-In the future, GoDaddy plans on adding non-English domain names, even in languages like Arabic, Chinese, and Cyrillic based languages.
+In the future, GoDaddy plans on adding non-English domain names, even in languages like Arabic, Chinese, and Cyrillic-based languages.

 There is also an option to do pre-registration for domains that will be open to purchase soon.
 The pre-registering is done by submitting an application, after which GoDaddy will try to get you your desired domain.
 In case they don’t, you will receive a refund for the pre-registration.

 When you purchase a domain with GoDaddy, you will get a domain that can have up to 100 subdomains.
 GoDaddy will set up the domain for you, meaning you won’t need to do any of the technical work.
-Another thing it will be doing for you is monitoring your domain at all times, so any downtime is avoided.
+Another thing it will be doing for you is monitoring your domain at all times so any downtime is avoided.
 If you need to forward your domains to an existing site, GoDaddy will also provide you with tools that will enable you to do that.
 Finally, for any technical issues, GoDaddy will give you support that is available 24/7.